andrzejSulkowski/gitorial-vs-code-extension/README.md

-# rust-state-machine-tutorial README
+# Gitorial VS-Code Plugin README

-This is the README for your extension "rust-state-machine-tutorial".
+This is the README for your extension "gitorial-vs-code-plugin".
 After writing up a brief description, we recommend including the following sections.

 ## Features